 The Hatch-Wyden-Ryan bill does not create a trade policy that is open for input, discussion and amendment.
 America’s workers want a trade policy that contains robust jobs, skills and investment packages.
-We want trade and economic policies designed to help U.S.-based companies and their workers to take advantage of any benefits of trade—not skew benefits away from working families.
+We want trade and economic policies designed to help U.S.-based companies and their workers to be able to share the benefits of trade—not skew benefits away from working families.

-Such a jobs package should include things like:
+Such a trade and jobs package should include things like:

 - Improvements in trade enforcement, including enforceable disciplines on currency manipulation, so that workers don’t lose jobs when countries play currency games to make their products cheaper and U.S. products more expensive;

 - A robust infrastructure package to create new jobs and facilitate the increased flow of goods to and from the United States;

 - Reauthorization of critical job-creation agencies and programs, including the Export-Import Bank of the United States;

 - Well-funded export advancement programs that promote products and services such as “Made in America”; and

 - Comprehensive job training, education and worker safety net programs to ensure America’s workers can reap the benefits of trade and not just suffer the loss of well-paid, middle-class jobs.